abiswas-odu/Disco/README.md

 #### Preprocessing of the Illumina data

-Since Omega3 works best with reads without errors, preprocessing plays an important role in deciding the quality of the assembly results.
+Since Disco works best with reads without errors, preprocessing plays an important role in deciding the quality of the assembly results.
 The 3 basc pre-processing steps are trimming, filtering and eror correction.

 ##### Trimming, filtering, (merging), and eror correction